RC helicopter controls

 Emulating the real helicopters are the more complex collective pitch (CP) models which, although harder to learn on, are more agile and smoother to fly because the rc helicopter controls found on them are truer to life.

-FP or CP heli control, what's the difference?
+FP or CP helicopter control - what's the difference?

 To control an rc helicopter the pitch angle of the main rotor blades must be changed in relation to the air flowing over them; this change varies the amount of lift generated by the blades.
 Pitch angle is referred to as Angle of Attack when the blade is moving through the air.

 Main rotor rc helicopter control comes in two forms, cyclic and collective.
-Cyclic controls directional movement through the air (left, right, back and forth) whilst collective controls altitude (up, down).
+Cyclic controls directional movement of the heli through the air (left, right, back and forth) whilst collective controls altitude (up, down).

-Cyclic control changes the pitch angle of the whole rotor disc, which is the imaginary circle drawn in the air by the tips of the spinning blades, and both FP and CP rc helicopters use a flybar* to influence the angle of the rotor disc.
+This cyclic control changes the pitch angle of the whole rotor disc, which is the imaginary circle drawn in the air by the tips of the spinning blades.
+Traditionally, FP and CP rc helicopters use a flybar* to influence the angle of the rotor disc.

 The flybar is a short rod perpendicular to the main rotor blades.
 At each end of the flybar is an airfoil paddle and the flybar moves in direct response to the tilting of the swashplate, which is controlled by the servos.
 A flybar also acts to stabilise the helicopter in flight.

-*NB: While flybars have been almost universally used on rc helicopters for many years, flybarless systems have recently been developed whereby electronic stabilisation units (gyros) act on the rotor disc, and so no flybar is used.
+*NB: While flybars have been almost universally used on rc helicopters for many years, flybarless systems are becoming commonplace.
+More on those further down the page.

 Above: the rotor head assembly of a fixed pitch rc helicopter.